ABOUT KIM NALLEY

 Keeping Jazz Alive

 Awarded "Most Influential African American in the Bay Area" in 2005 and "Best Jazz Group" in 2013, vocalist Kim Nalley is already being called "legendary" and "San Francisco institution.
-With an international reputation as one of world's best jazz & blues vocalists, she has graced concert halls from Moscow and Umbria Jazz to Lincoln Center and Monterey Jazz.
-She had a solid background in classical music before switching to Jazz for the freedom it provided.
+Kim Nalley has discovered by Michael Tilson Thomas singing to packed audiences live with no amplification.
+MTT recorded her singing live with no amplification and invited her to sing with the San Francisco Symphony.
+Subsequently she became a Rounder Records recording artist and went on a worldwide tour gracing concert halls from Moscow to Lincoln Center and festivals from Umbria Jazz to Monterey Jazz garnering effusive international press, awards and ranking high on the Jazz charts and Gavin Report for her many albums.
+Nalley had a solid background in classical music before switching to Jazz for the freedom it provided.
 A true Renaissance woman, Kim Nalley has been a featured writer for JazzWest and SF Chronicle's City Brights, shortlisted for a Grammy nomination, a produced playwright, and the former jazz club owner of Jazz at Pearl’s.
 She is a Ph.D. candidate in history at UC Berkeley, and an avid Lindy Hop & blues dancer.
 She was shortlisted by Downbeat Critics Poll in 2017 as a "Rising Star" (Deserving Wider Recognition).
 Nalley's many philanthropic endeavors include founding the Kim Nalley Black Youth Jazz Scholarship.

 In looks, Kim Nalley exudes the aura of a diva from a by-gone era.
 Vocally, she has pipes to burn packing a 3 1/2 octave range that can go from operatic to gritty blues on a dime, projection that can whisper a ballad yet is capable of filling a room with no microphone, and the ability to scat blistering solos without ever losing the crowd's interest or the intense swing.
 She has been compared to all the greats, but in the end, it's Kim Nalley and no one else - an unforced instrument with clarity and jazzy musicality, effortlessly delivered, and a sense of humor to boot.